 Gorge Kiteboarding School

 The 2011 Kiteboard Season, April 15th - November 1st

 This series is designed to build the skills necessary to go upwind in all conditions and develop the skills to kiteboard safely in strong or gusty wind conditions.
 These lessons can be combined and are often used as the basis of a 5-day or 7-day program.
 I will kiteboard with you to teach and demonstrate or use a jet-ski for support.

 Ground School (This will be part of each lesson)

-We will start with a 30-60 minute classroom session to give you a clear understanding of what we are trying to accomplish and how it should work, as well as a safety review.
-The first lesson will include kite control, how to utilize the windís power and how to avoid the dangers of kiteboarding.
-This discussion is critical to your safety and will speed your learning once you are in the water.
+We will start with a 25-45 minute classroom session to give you a clear understanding of what we are trying to accomplish and how it should work, as well as a quick safety review.
+This discussion creates a shared vocabulary that will speed your learning once in the water.

 This lesson is about controlling the direction of your travel and the amount of force generated by the edge of your board.
 We will work on positioning your body in a more powerful stance and transferring that focused energy into the water smoothly.
 Improving your body positioning will reduce fatigue and increase your time on the water.
 Using a more efficient stance will reduce your need for power, and allow you to use a smaller kite and have more control on gusty days.